SanyaKasaudhan/NamasteReact/React Day2/handnote.md

 . why npm ?
-helper packages -> React app is powered by a lot of packages for bundling, optimizing, minifying maven : java :: rnpm : react
+helper packages -> React app is powered by a lot of packages for bundling, optimizing, minifying maven : java :: npm : react

 `Parcel` :